sandialabs/qnvb/readme.md

         # The following command will evaluate the model and automatically backpropagate several times to update the variational distribution.
         loss, outputs = optimizer.step((model_func, loss_func))

-        # Then this is standard code to track the total loss, accuracy count, and the number of cases seen.
+        # Then this is standard code to track the average loss and accuracy.
         _, max_pred = torch.max(outputs, 1)
         train_loss.add_(loss*labels.size(0))
         train_acc.add_((max_pred == labels).sum())